AdamTakvam/DrBash/README.md

 Q: Why can't I install these utilities as a package with apt?
 A: Because we're just not that cool yet.
 Maybe one day..

+Q: You say Bash, but will these run under 'ksh', 'zsh', or 'fish'?
+A: Absolutely not!
+There's not even a chance.
+I can promise you that these scripts will fail miserably under any other shell.
+These scripts use "Bashisms" all over the place to push the capabilities of Bash to its absolute limits.
+You think you can go in and rewrite these to be POSIX-compliant?
+You neef a new hobby because that one is a waste of your time.
+There's simply no way that will ever happen.

+Q: But they shouldn't care what shell the user is running because the shebang line will invoke Bassh to run thge scripts!
+A: Except the parts that are intended to be sourced, like everything in 'env//'.
+Doh!